i-am-bee/beeai-framework-py-starter/README.md

 ### 🤖 Agent

 Now that you’ve set up your project, let’s run the agent example.
+To exit the conversation, type "q" and press enter.

 You have two options: